anandita-hr/anandita-hr/README.md

 ✉𝓐𝓫𝓸𝓾𝓽 𝓜𝓮

-📌 Detail-oriented aur customer-focused professional hain jinke paas HR coordination aur hospitality background (as a hotel receptionist) ka experience hai.
-Inhe communication, guest handling, documentation aur pressure mein calm rehne ki skills aati hain.
+📌 Detail-oriented and customer-focused professional with experience in HR coordination and a strong hospitality background as a hotel receptionist.
+Skilled in communication, guest handling; documentation, and efficient coordination while staying calm under pressure.
+Seeking opportunities in front office, administration, HR support; or customer service to contribute to smooth operations and excellent service

 ✉ :-aanyath05@gmail.com ✌︎㋡